Our People

 Image description: Portrait of Peter Simpson

-David Havercroft (Project Director, based in Canberra)
+David Havercroft (Chief Executive Officer, based in Canberra)

 david.havercroft@riaustralia.org | phone: +61 (0)423 604 558

-David moved to Canberra in 2019, after 16 years living in Mparntwe (Alice Springs).
+David's career reflects a longstanding concern with social justice issues and their intersection with housing.
+He moved to Canberra in 2019, after 16 years living in Mparntwe (Alice Springs).
 From 2016 to 2019 he worked with Aboriginal-owned architecture practice Tangentyere Design, working on a range of urban and remote projects including accessible housing.
 From 2009-2016 he was Central Australian Policy Officer with NT Shelter, the peak housing and homelessness organisation in the Northern Territory.

 Image description: Image of David Havercroft